JiawangBian/FM-Bench/README.md

  ## If you use this work, please cite our paper

     @inproceedings{bian2019bench,
-      title={An Evaluation of Feature Matchers forFundamental Matrix Estimation}, author={Bian, Jia-Wang and Wu, Yu-Huan and Zhao, Ji and Liu, Yun and Zhang, Le and Cheng, Ming-Ming and Reid, Ian}, booktitle= British Machine Vision Conference (BMVC),
+      title={An Evaluation of Feature Matchers for Fundamental Matrix Estimation}, author={Bian, Jia-Wang and Wu, Yu-Huan and Zhao, Ji and Liu, Yun and Zhang, Le and Cheng, Ming-Ming and Reid, Ian}, booktitle= British Machine Vision Conference (BMVC),
       year={2019}